Hero Box Office Collections (Day 6): A Decent Outing!

 Well, there has been an increase in the collections when compared to the previous two days.
 According to reports, Hero collected around Rs 22 lakh on its first Monday and Rs 24 lakh on Tuesday, which was also a working day.
 Reportedly, Hero has collected around Rs 2.43 crore from the first six days of run in theatres across Chennai.

-According to reports, Hero is doing a decent business in other regions of Tamil Nadu as well.
+Reportedly, Hero is doing a decent business in other regions of Tamil Nadu as well.
 Meanwhile, an official update regarding the Tamil Nadu collections of the movie is being awaited.

 Hero is facing tight competition from Thambi, which also had hit theatres on the same day.
 The Sivakarthikeyan starrer would like to maintain a steady momentum in the upcoming days.
 Going by the reports, the second weekend will be crucial for the movie and Hero would like to up the momentum.
 The film is expected to continue its run in a good number of release centres.
-Let us wait and see what is on store.
+Let us wait and see what is in store.